 Manure Application Following Silage

 With silage harvest coming up quickly, manure application will soon follow.
 Because silage is often the first crop to come off the field, it allows for earlier manure application and thus an earlier cleanout of pens before winter.
-As that manure application plan develops, include best stewardship practices for optimum rates and preferred application methods for final decisions.
+As that manure application plan develops, include best stewardship practices for optimum rates and preferred application methods in final decisions.
 But, wait, what do those things mean?

 Nitrogen based rates